 Teachers will be interested in the bank of Cubetto activities (Build a Jetpack, Dance Around a Tree, Create and Navigate a Maze, etc), lesson plans, and other resources to help inspire coding in their classroom.

-Bitsbox – Coding For Kids
+Bitsbox – A Coding Subscription Box

 Bitsbox uses simple coding commands to create cool apps.
 Kids learn to program by copying and modifying apps and then downloading them to their smartphone or tablet.
 Every month Bitsbox sends out to subscribers a fun package of programming materials in a box.